Richmond rallies to win opening game of NIT 76-66

 A basket by Matt Grace — making his first start in his 82nd career game at Richmond — with under 12 minutes left gave the Spiders their first lead since 2-0.
 After 10 lead changes over 5 1/2 minutes, Nathan Cayo scored seven points in a 9-0 run that left Richmond ahead 66-58.
 A 3-pointer by Jacob Gilyard made it 71-62 with 1:35 to go.

-The two-seed Spiders (14-8) were without Blake Francis (16.1 ppg), who hurt his back in their regular-season finale, and Grant Golden (12.7), who broke a finger in Richmond’s loss in its Atlantic-10 Conference Tournament opener.
+The two-seed Spiders (14-8) were without Blake Francis (16.1 ppg), who hurt his back in their regular-season finale, and Grant Golden (12.7), who has been limited by a finger he broke in a Feb.
+23 game.

 Burton grabbed 10 rebounds in picking up his third double-double this season.
 Gilyard had four assists to become the program’s career leader with 577, passing Greg Beckwith (1982-86, 573).
 Cayo added 15 points and Souleymane Koureissi 10.